alex18-01/final_project_manual_testing/README.md

 <h3>1.5 Test Implementation</h3>

 The following elements are needed to be ready before the test execution phase begins:

+- **Test Environment:** A stable test environment is set up with the latest build that includes the wishlist feature.
+- **Test Environment:** A stable test environment is set up with the latest build that includes the search filters.
+- **Test Data**: Relevant test data (credentials, products) are available in the test environment.

 * The test cases have been written
 * The story was implemented and was deployed to the testing environment